Program Site: The Youth Culture, Literacy, and Media program is based in Managua. It is administered by the School for International Training (SIT).

-Eligibility: Minimum 3.0 GPA and at least three semesters of college-level Spanish (four or more semesters are preferred, as students must be able to follow coursework in Spanish).
+Eligibility: Minimum 3.0 GPA; at least four recent semesters of college-level Spanish and the ability to follow coursework in Spanish.

-Course load and Credit: Students take five courses for a maximum of 16 USC units.
+Course load and Credit: Students earn 16 USC units.

 Accommodations: Students live in homestays in Managua.
 Other accommodations during the semester include small hotels, private homes and hostels.

 Dates: Fall or Spring.
 Fall semester runs from late August to mid December.
-Spring semester runs from mid/late January to mid May.
+Spring semester runs from late January to mid May.

 Estimated Semester Cost: